 I have three unique granddaughters and two protective grandsons.
 There are many websites for Mums but very few for websites Dads.
 It’s encouraging to see more websites for Dads have sprung up worldwide.

 What I am sharing with you are my very own personal experiences and memories I have as a Dad.
 I also find it therapeutic as it gives me a chance to relive my experiences from childhood, adulthood and eventually parenthood.

 My wife and I took nurturing our children very seriously.
 The seeds have been sown and it has taken root firmly.
-Without my three children, our lives would not be complete.
+Without my three children, our lives would not have been complete.

 I have a very creative and inspirational daughter.
 She has had her fair share of ups and downs in life, but her courage and resilience have pulled her through.
-She lives a very happy, successful and fulfilled life.
+She lives a very happy and fulfilled life with a very supportive husband.
 She is not afraid to face challenges and is extremely tenacious.

-My daughter loves children, spoils her nieces rotten.
+My daughter loves children, she spoils her nieces and nephews rotten.
 Ironically she has worked as an au pair and a governess for the wealthy in Paris, Madrid, Milan, and Moscow.
-Her stories and experiences with mega-rich kids and parents would make the top book bestseller list.
+Her stories and experiences with mega-rich kids and domineering parents would make the top book bestseller list on Amazon.

 Remember this is a platform where You can voice your opinions about parenting, please share your Parental experiences, Your Concerns, Your Hopes, Your Fears of being involved as a Flourishing Dad.